nombrekeff/hobo-js/README.md

 p.setStyle({ 'color': 'aliceblue' });
 p.ss({ 'color': 'aliceblue' });
 ```
 Tags can also have inline styles.
-You can add a single style by using the add style (`.as`) method, or add multiple at once by using the set styles (`.ss`) method.
+You can add a single style using the add style (`.as`) method, or add multiple at once using the set styles (`.ss`) method.

 ----